PIC4SeR/MPOSE2021_Dataset/README.md

 FORMER DATASETS ARCHIVES --> Precursor VIDEO Data --> OpenPose --> RGB+POSE

 Precursor VIDEO data for MPOSE2021 are generated from the former datasets archives.
-VIDEO data serves are processed via OpenPose, and the output (JSON files) are stored.
-In this repository, generated JSON files are provided to allow the users to skip the time consuming OpenPose step and to provide a fair benchmark platform for comparisons.
+Therefore, precursor VIDEO data are processed via OpenPose, and the output (JSON files) is stored.
+In this repository, generated JSON files are provided, to allow the users to skip the time consuming OpenPose step, and to provide a fair benchmark platform for methods comparison.
 On the basis of JSON files, RGB and POSE data for MPOSE2021 are generated.

 For licence-related reasons, the user must download the FORMER DATASETS ARCHIVES from the original sources, as explanined in the following documentation.

+MPOSE2021 is specifically designed to perform short-time Human Action Recognition.
+RGB+POSE sequences have a number of frames between 20 and 30.
+Sequences are obtained cutting the precursor videos with non-overlapping sliding windows.
+RGB data contains the target ROI obtained from POSE sequences.

 ## Requirements
 The following requirements are needed to generate RGB data for MPOSE2021 (tested on Ubuntu 20.04).